QNM families: classification and competition: Introduction

 \section{Introduction}

-The dawn of the gravitational-wave (GW) astronomy era, inaugurated by the landmark observations of the LIGO collaborations~\cite{LIGOScientific:2016aoc}, has opened an unprecedented window into the strong field regime of gravity.
-Future space-based detectors such as LISA \cite{Finn:2000sy}, Taiji \cite{Hu:2017mde}, and TianQin \cite{TianQin:2015yph} and more promise to expand this window even further.
-One important scenario in this field is black hole spectroscopy~\cite{Berti:2009kk, Konoplya:2011qq,Berti:2025hly}, the idea that by analyzing the ``ringdown'' signal of a post-merger BH, one can probe its intrinsic properties analogous to how atomic spectroscopy reveals the structure of atoms.
-Within the standard paradigm, the ringdown waveform is modeled as a superposition of QNMs.
-These modes, characterized by their complex frequencies, are considered carriers of information about the final BH's mass and spin, providing a powerful framework to test the foundational no-hair theorem of GR \cite{Berti:2005ys, Dreyer:2003bv}.
-This standard picture, however, becomes significantly more complex when considering that the final compact object may not be a Kerr BH, and its perturbation spectrum could exhibit a much richer structure.
+The dawn of the gravitational-wave (GW) astronomy era, inaugurated by the landmark observations of the {Laser Interferometer Gravitational-Wave Observatory (LIGO)} collaborations~\cite{LIGOScientific:2016aoc}, has opened an unprecedented window into the strong field regime of gravity.
+Future space-based detectors such as {Laser Interferometer Space Antenna (LISA)} \cite{Finn:2000sy}, Taiji \cite{Hu:2017mde}, and TianQin \cite{TianQin:2015yph} and more promise to expand this window even further.
+One important scenario in this field is black hole spectroscopy~\cite{Berti:2025hly,Berti:2005ys}, the idea that by analyzing the ``ringdown'' signal of a post-merger black hole, one can probe its intrinsic properties analogous to how atomic spectroscopy reveals the structure of atoms.
+Within the standard paradigm, the ringdown waveform is modeled as a superposition of QNMs \cite{Vishveshwara:1970zz, Kokkotas:1999bd, Berti:2009kk, Konoplya:2011qq}.
+These modes, characterized by their complex frequencies, are considered carriers of information about the final black hole's mass and spin, providing a powerful framework to test the foundational no-hair theorem of GR \cite{Berti:2005ys, Dreyer:2003bv, Gossan:2011ha}. {Recent applications of black hole spectroscopy have been extended beyond the standard paradigm to incorporate nonlinearities \cite{Gleiser:1995gx, Cheung:2023vki, Redondo-Yuste:2023ipg, Zhu:2024dyl}, overtone contributions \cite{Giesler:2019uxc, Bhagwat:2019dtm, Baibhav:2023clw}, and environmental effects \cite{Barausse:2014tra, Cheung:2021bol, Biswas:2023ofz}.
+Furthermore, the intrinsic structure of the spectrum has been shown to exhibit rich features, including spectral instabilities \cite{Nollert:1996rf, Jaramillo:2020tuu, Cao:2024oud, Cai:2025irl} and resonant behaviors such as avoided crossings and exceptional points \cite{Onozawa:1996ux,Cook:2014cta, Motohashi:2024fwt,Lo:2025njp,Yang:2025dbn,Cao:2025afs,PanossoMacedo:2025xnf}.
+Moreover, the scope of ringdown analysis has broadened to probe fundamental physics, such as spacetime symmetries \cite{Ghosh:2024het}, non-gravitational modes arising from extra degrees of freedom \cite{Crescimbeni:2024sam}, and so on.}